-Before and Afterschool Enrichment Programs will follow the school districts calendar.
-In the event that school is canceled due to inclement weather or emergency situations within the school system, the YMCA will not refund or issue credits for fees paid.
+Before and After school Enrichment Programs will follow the school districts calendar.
+If school is canceled due to inclement weather or emergency situations, or illnesses related to communicable diseases / COVID-19 exposure within the school system, the YMCA will not refund or issue credits for fees paid.
 Please check your local news station for school closings.